Juno (Overwatch): Appearances

-Juno Teo Minh is a medic introduced in the 2023 first-person shooter Overwatch 2.
-A medic from a colony based on Mars, she is a descendant of Khiem Van Minh and Jiayi Teo, scientists who left earth to terraform the planet for future inhabitants, and is the only child of said colony.
+Juno Teo Minh is a medic introduced in the 2023 first-person shooter Overwatch.
+A Vietnamese woman born on Mars, she is a descendant of Khiem Van Minh and Jiayi Teo, scientists who left earth to terraform the planet for future inhabitants, and is the only child of said colony.
 She was raised collectively by the colony's residents along with her parents, who helped her to build her own suit and tools.
 Around the time of a robot uprising on Earth known as the Omnic War prior to the events of Overwatch, the colony lost contact with Earth.
 When supplies began running low, the colony built a shuttle for Juno to return to Earth and find help from the scientist Mei, who was a close friend of her mother Jiayi.
 Seeing herself as a godmother for Juno, Mei takes care of her while she is on Earth.

+Outside of Overwatch, Juno also appears in the updated dating sim game Loverwatch, exclusive to Chinese regions.
 In supplemental media for the Overwatch franchise, she appeared in the comic Red Promise, which detailed her backstory.
 It was later followed by a 3D animated short, Control, which illustrated more of her backstory and character.